vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/profile-system.md

 Below you can learn more about some of the Profile System’s features and how to integrate with the APIs.

-[block:callout]
-{
-  "type": "warning",
-  "body": "Data stored in the new Profile System is not related to documents saved in Master Data v1 or v2.
-The API endpoints and features described in this article only apply to documents registered in the new Profile System."
+>⚠️ Data stored in the new Profile System is not related to documents saved in Master Data v1 or v2.
+The API endpoints and features described in this article only apply to documents registered in the new Profile System.
-}
-[/block]

 >❗ When implementing your integration:
 >